ImpossiblyAI/tink-finance/README.md

 # Tink Finance Client

-A Python client for the Tink Finance API that provides easy-to-use async methods for interacting with Tink's financial services.
+A Python client for the Tink Finance API that provides easy-to-use async methods for interacting with Tink's financial services with automatic token management.

 ## Installation